The Daily Tar Heel

 “For example, some of our families that are from Central America mentioned [they] don't really use canned foods in [their] cooking, but [they] would love dry beans,” Riney said.
 “We can easily communicate that to the over 130 neighborhoods that we're tapped into.”

 Edelman said moving to the hub has also allowed PORCH to become partners with the Food Bank of Central and Eastern North Carolina, giving it access to different programs for free food.
-About a third of the produce, meat and nonperishables in the hub are free for recipients, Edelman said.
+All the food in the hub is free for recipients, and PORCH obtains about a third of the food for free, Edelman said.

 The new hub will not only improve the services that PORCH provides, but will also serve as a place where the community can come together, Edelman said.